 Note that [Saturation], [Color tone 1], and [Color tone 2] are not available with [B&W].

 Adjust background blur.
 Choose higher values to make backgrounds sharper.
 To blur the background, choose lower values.
 [Auto] adjusts background blurring to match the brightness.
 Depending on lens brightness (f/number), some positions may not be available.

 Adjust green/magenta color tone.

 Set the toning effect for monochrome shooting.

-- [Background blur] is not available when the flash is used.
+- [Background blur] is not available in flash photography.

 - These settings are reset when you switch shooting modes or set the power switch to .
 To save the settings, set [: Retain Creative Assist data] to [Enable].

-To save the current setting to the camera, press the button on the [Creative Assist] setting screen, then select [OK].
+To save the current setting to the camera, tap [Register] on the [Creative Assist] setting screen, then select [OK].
 Up to three presets can be saved as [USER*].
 After three have been saved, an existing [USER*] preset must be overwritten to save a new one.